awmckinley/config/modules/screen.rec/README.md

 # Screen Recording and Capture

-Tools for recording screen activity, creating GIFs, and visualizing keystrokes for demonstrations and tutorials.
+Tools for recording screen activity.